AlonzoQuio/CameraCalibration/AccurateDenseAndRobustMVS/README.md

-# Accurate, Dense, and Robust Multi-View Stereopsis
+# Review of Accurate, Dense, and Robust Multi-View Stereopsis

-Work in progress for camera calibration using adaptative segmentation and ellipse fitting, bassed on:
-- Ankur Datta, Jun-Sik Kim, Takeo Kanade, “Accurate Camera Calibration using Iterative Refinement of Control Points”, 2009.
-- CD Prakash, LJ Karam,“Camera calibration using adaptive segmentation and ellipse fitting for localizing control points”, Image Processing (ICIP), 2012.
-- M. Vo, Z. Wang, L. Luu, and J. Ma, “Advanced geometric camera calibration for machine vision” ,Optical Engineering, Vol. 50, No. 11, 110503, 2011.
+Review and code test of the paper "Accurate, Dense, and Robust Multi-View Stereopsis" presented by Yasutaka Furukawa and Jean Ponce.

 ## Getting Started
 The original source code can be downloaded from https://www.di.ens.fr/pmvs/